skrabby/42filler/README.md

 #### Disclaimer:

 For this specific project only those functions were allowed: read, write, malloc, free, perror.
-Memory leaks are prohibited, makefile has to be smooth.
+Memory leaks, "for" loops, > 25 line functions as well as complicated ternary operations (ternary inside ternary) are prohibited, makefile has to be linked and smooth.

 Task (CTRL+C CTRL+V):
 Create your player program to compete against other students on the